what are the benefits?

-Genetic screening involves either PGS/PGD.
-PGS/PGD stands for Preimplantation Genetic Screening and Preimplantation Genetic Diagnosis.
-PGS/PGD uses the cells of the embryo to determine any chromosomal and genetic abnormalities, respectively, that might adversely affect the pregnancy.
+Genetic screening involves either Preimplantation Genetic Screening (PGS), and Preimplantation Genetic Diagnosis (PGD).
+These tests use embryo cells to determine any chromosomal and genetic abnormalities that might adversely affect the pregnancy.

 How does it work?